The Virtual Large Cardinal Hierarchy: Virtual Berkeley cardinals

 Berkeley cardinals were introduced by W. Hugh Woodin at the University of California, Berkeley around 1992, as a large cardinal candidate that would potentially be inconsistent with \zf.
 They trivially imply Kunen's Inconsistency and are therefore at least inconsistent with \zfc, but they have not to date been shown to be inconsistent with $\zf$.
 In the virtual setting the virtually Berkeley cardinals, like all the other virtual large cardinals, are small large cardinals that are downwards absolute to $L$.

-\qquad The theorems of this section show that virtually Berkeley cardinals are precisely the large cardinals which separate virtually pre-Woodin cardinals from virtually Woodin cardinals, as well as separating inaccessible virtually Vop\v enka cardinals from Mahlo virtually Vop\v enka cardinals.
+\qquad The theorems of this section show that virtually Berkeley cardinals are precisely the large cardinals which separate virtually pre-Woodin cardinals from virtually Woodin cardinals analogously to how rank-into-rank cardinals separate virtually strong cardinals from virtually pre-strong cardinals.
+To show this, we will argue that the virtualisation of the notion of the \Vopenka\ filter behaves like the original one if and only if there are no virtually Berkeley cardinals.
+We also show that if the virtual \Vopenka\ Principle holds and $\on$ is not Mahlo, then there is a virtually Berkeley cardinal.
+Finally, we use virtually Berkeley cardinals to separate the virtual \Vopenka\ Principle and the virtual \Vopenka\ principle for finite languages.

 \defi{ A cardinal $\delta$ is \textbf{virtually proto-Berkeley} if for every transitive set $\M$ such that $\delta\subset\M$ there exists a generic elementary embedding $\pi\colon\M\to\M$ with $\crit\pi<\delta$.